lextoumbourou/notes/content/comp_investing_part_1.md

 Tucker was saying that the content will be revamped for the next course.
 When it is and if you've got an interest in finance and a reasonable programming background, you will almost certainly find this course worthwhile.
 If you have an interest in the world of Quant, but don't know where to start, it'll definitely be for you.
 Though, if you haven't programmed before, then I would consider taking an introductory course first.

 Despite the persistant critisims, the MOOC phenomena over the last couple of years has improved almost every part of my life and I'm in debt to the people, like Tucker and his team, who are willing to take the time to upload high-quality courses for *free*.
-We are, honestly, living in a magical time.
+We are living in a magical time.